 The prior examples are not an exhaustive list, but opportunities that I've uncovered multiple times over.
 Considering how each role contributes to the company's revenue goals and applying Agile Value Steam Mapping will identify the highest impact improvement areas for each organization.

-Sales productivity must be achieved in tandem with the realization of goals.
+Labor efficiencies must be achieved in tandem with the realization of goals.
 Efficiency and effectiveness must be taken together to not just increase productivity but also increase performance.
 It's a mistake to increase your sales productivity solely by becoming more efficient with your time.
 Doing work faster doesn't matter if results decline.
 It's not enough to just measure the volume of work.
 What's needed is to measure the volume of work that achieves slated results.
 Becoming efficient without an aim toward effectiveness is a losing proposition.

 CRM software is the primary technology automation for sales.
-It can improve productivity, but the system must be simple, intuitive and contextually integrated with sales processes, content and assets.
+It can improve performance, but the system must be simple, intuitive and contextually integrated with sales processes, content and assets.
 CRM will only make sense for salespeople and gain sustained user adoption when the output is worth more than the input.

 Sir Francis Bacon is generally credited for the phrase, "knowledge is power."
 I would suggest that knowledge is not power unless it is acted upon.
 Simply creating a list of metrics to display in a dashboard falls short of inducing action.
 However, when metrics are linked to objectives, backed with actions and measured by payback, information goes from being interesting to creating value.